 Chickenpox and International Students

-It is the medical recommendation of the Advisory Committee on Immunization Practices, the Centers for Disease Control, and the American College Health Association that all entering college students without history of the disease, previous immunization, or a negative antibody titer receive the chickenpox vaccine in the 2 dose series described below.
+It is the medical recommendation of the Advisory Committee on Immunization Practices, the Centers for Disease Control and the American College Health Association that all entering college students without history of the disease, previous immunization or a negative antibody titer receive the chickenpox vaccine in the two dose series described below.

 Why You Should Get The Vaccine?

 Chickenpox (Varicella) is a very contagious common childhood disease.
 It is usually mild in small children, but can be serious especially in adults.
-Developing chickenpox would mean being quarantined and missing 7-10 days of class (longer if complications develop).
+Developing chickenpox would mean being quarantined and missing seven to 10 days of class (longer if complications develop).